carpentries-lab/deep-learning-intro/paper.md

 The results from these 2 workshops are a good representation of the general feedback we get when teaching this workshop.

 # Conclusion
-This lesson can be taught as a stand-alone workshop to students already familiar with machine learning and python.
+This lesson can be taught as a stand-alone workshop to students already familiar with machine learning and Python.
 It can also be taught in a broader curriculum after an introduction to Python programming (for example: @azalee_bostroem_software_2016) and an introduction to machine learning (for example: @noauthor_scikit-learn_2023).
 Concluding, the described lesson material is a unique and essential resource aimed at researchers and designed specifically for a live-coding teaching style.
+Hopefully, it will help many researchers to set their first steps in a successful application of deep learning to their own domain.

 # Acknowledgements
 We would like to thank all instructors and helpers that taught the course,